densechen/densechen.github.io/README.md

 ## <img src="assets/info-circle-solid.svg" width="30px"> News

- - He studys for a master's degree in computer science and technology under the guidance of [Kai Xu](http://kevinkaixu.net/) in **National University of Defense Technology** (**NUDT**), China, from 2019.9.
+ - He studies for a master's degree in computer science under the guidance of [Kai Xu](http://kevinkaixu.net/) in National University of Defense Technology (NUDT), China, from 2019.9.
- - He is interested in 3D Vision, Computer Vision and Reinforcement Learning.
+ - He is interested in 3D vision, computer vision and reinforcement learning.

 ## <img src="assets/graduation-cap-solid.svg" width="30px"> Education